-During the 2011-12 academic year, several seminars were presented by IMF economists on various topics related to important policy issues facing the global economy.
+During the 2012-13 academic year, several seminars were presented by IMF economists on various topics related to important policy issues facing the global economy.
+In addition, research guidance was provided to assist in the development of policy implications for scholars' policy paper and/or thesis.

-OAP will also organize a thesis presentation where representatives among JISPA scholars will present their thesis as an accomplishment of their studies under the program.
+OAP also organizes a thesis presentation where

+representatives among JISPA scholars will present their thesis as an accomplishment of their studies under the program.

-JISPA scholars are also invited as observers to regional conferences on macroeconomic and financial policy issues organized by OAP.
+JISPA scholars are also invited as observers to high-level regional conferences on macroeconomic and financial policy issues organized by OAP.